nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanocoated:** Pertaining to cells that have been coated with nanoparticles.

-### Expanded Definition and Usage\nCell nanocoating is a cutting-edge approach that revolutionizes how cells can be utilized and manipulated in medicine and biotechnology.
+### Expanded Definition and Usage:
+Cell nanocoating is a cutting-edge approach that revolutionizes how cells can be utilized and manipulated in medicine and biotechnology.
 By applying a nanoscale coating to cell surfaces, researchers and clinicians can imbue cells with new properties that are not inherent to their natural state.
 This enhancement allows for more effective therapeutic interventions, such as using nanocoated immune cells that can better target and destroy cancer cells or creating sensory cells that can detect and respond to disease markers dynamically.

 In the realm of regenerative medicine, nanocoated cells can be used to develop tissues that integrate seamlessly with the host body, reducing rejection rates and improving functionality.
 Additionally, in the field of diagnostics, cell nanocoating enables the creation of living sensors that can provide real-time information about physiological changes or disease states.